 And the rest …

-Schubert: Symphonies 5, 8 and 9 – While one would love to have heard Walter accompanying masterful songs of Schubert, we do have a set of his best-known symphonies.
+Schubert: Symphonies 5, 8 and 9 – While one would love to have heard Walter accompanying Schubert' masterful songs, we do have a set of his best-known symphonies.
 A 1946 "Great" Symphony # 9 proceeds along lines similar to his 1938 London recording but is more diffuse and squanders much of the assertive profile of the NBC concert.
 A 1947 "Unfinished" with the Philadelphia Orchestra largely replicates the splendor of the Vienna recording a decade earlier with a rich blend of carefully-controlled dynamics and textures.
-Yet a 1955 Fifth eclipses Walter's prior Schubert readings by investing the teenage composition with considerably more innocent grace than his earlier NBC concert.
+Yet a 1955 Fifth eclipses Walter's prior readings by investing the teenage composition with considerably more innocent grace than his earlier NBC concert.

 Barber: Symphony # 1 (1945) – Although he played his share of new music in concerts toward the start of his career, this recording stands out only because it was the sole contemporary work Walter ever recorded.
 Neo-romantic (and cut in the same first post-strike session as the Mozart "Jupiter" Symphony), it didn't threaten to breach Walter's avowed disdain for truly modern music.
 Barber described it as "a synthetic treatment of the four-movement classical symphony" in which three themes appear throughout and retain their fundamental character.
 Walter gives it a dutiful reading.